TAj-src/REQDIR-BPQ/README.md

 Check for REQDIR msgs
 0 1 * * * /home/pi/linbpq/scrips/reqdir.sh > /dev/null 2>&1

 Replace /dev/null if you want to log the output (e.g. /tmp/reqdir.log)

+Make a forwarder to export to the directoy you set earlier for REQDIR